Jan-Kerschbaum/Parec/README.md

 **📈 Top2Vec:**

 Top2Vec is a topic modeling algorithm that uses word embeddings to generate topic vectors for a given corpus.
 It starts by training a word embedding model on the corpus and then clusters the word embeddings to generate topic vectors.
 The number of topics is not specified beforehand but is instead inferred from the data.
 Top2Vec is known for its ability to handle large datasets efficiently and is especially useful for document clustering and topic exploration tasks.

+**📃 Paper Recommender:**
+Our paper search algorithm utilizes Top2Vec's term graph to generate a comprehensive search of all papers.
+By calculating relevance based on a precomputed relevance metric, the algorithm efficiently returns the top 10 papers for a given search query.

 **🔎 Elasticsearch:**